inland-northwest-data-initiative/setup-files/README.md

 # Github Configuration
 ## Setup Personal Access Token
-1) Setup a personal access token as follows
+1) Login to your Github account and setup a personal access token as follows
 - In the upper-right corner of any page, click your profile photo, then click Settings.
 - In the left sidebar, click Developer settings.
 - In the left sidebar, click Personal access tokens.
 - Click Generate new token.
 Give your token a descriptive name.
 - Select the scopes, or permissions, you’d like to grant this token.
 To use your token to access repositories from the command line, select repo.
 - Click Generate token.
 - Copy the token to your clipboard.
-For security reasons, after you navigate off the page, you will not be able to see the token again.
+For security reasons, after you navigate off the page, you will not be able to see the token again. **Be sure to keep your token somewhere safe!**

 # RStudio Server configuration
 ## Update your password